Pierre Njanka

 Pierre Djaka Njanka-Beyaka (born 15 March 1975) is a Cameroonian former professional footballer who played as a defender.
-Njanka played for Cameroon at the 1998 and 2002 World Cups and the 2004 African Nations Cup.
-He was capped 47 times for his country.
-He scored a goal against Austria in the 1998 World Cup, for which the commentator said he "tore through the heart of the Austrian defence" before placing the ball in the top corner of the net.

-Njanka previously played for RC Strasbourg, CS Sedan and FC Istres in the French Ligue 1 and Ligue 2.
-While at Strasbourg, Njanka played in the 2001 Coupe de France Final, in which they beat Amiens SC on penalties.
-He had a trial with English Premier League side Sunderland in July 2000, playing in a pre-season match between Sunderland and KV Mechelen.
+Njanka previously played for Strasbourg, Sedan and Istres in the French Ligue 1 and Ligue 2.
+While at Strasbourg, he played in the 2001 Coupe de France final, in which they beat Amiens on penalties.
+Njanka had a trial with English Premier League side Sunderland in July 2000, playing in a pre-season match against KV Mechelen.
 He was also set to join Portsmouth in 2001, but a knee injury ended the move prematurely.

+Njanka won the 2000 African Cup of Nations with Cameroon and played for his country at the 1998 and 2002 FIFA World Cups.
+He was capped 47 times and scored twice for Cameroon, including a goal against Austria at the 1998 World Cup.